 According to instrument characteristics and human organ systems, the Department of Radiology is divided into the General Radiology Division (chest radiation, skeletal joint radiation, pediatric radiation, abdominal imaging), Neuroradiology Division, Interventional Radiography Division, and so on.

-The Department of Radiology currently owns a total of 42 instruments, including five MRI scanners (four 1.5T and one 3T), six CT scanners (one 640-slice and five 128-slice), five digital X-ray fluoroscopes, 10 digital medical X-ray radiography systems, seven mobile X-ray systems, two absorptiometry machines, two DR mammography machines, and five ultrasound scanners.
+The Department of Radiology currently owns a total of 45 instruments, including six MRI scanners (four 1.5T and two 3T), six CT scanners (one 640-slice and five 128-slice), five digital X-ray fluoroscopes, 12 digital medical X-ray radiography systems, seven mobile X-ray systems, two absorptiometry machines, two DR mammography machines, and five ultrasound scanners.